 Service in outside activities must comply with the university’s policies relating to conflicts of interest, and meet the requirements of other university policies that relate to an employee’s professional activities outside of the university.
 Employees shall make clear, when engaging in outside activities, they are acting and speaking in their individual capacity and not as representatives or agents of the university.

 To ensure that employees fulfill their university duties and responsibilities and avoid a Conflict of Interest as defined in the university’s Conflict of Interest Policies, employees who are paid for service on outside boards or for outside organizations (including consulting) must obtain prior written approval to engage in such service and should consult with their direct supervisor at the outset of discussions with an entity about such potential service.
-In such situations, employees must obtain approval from the Senior Vice President, who will review requests in consultation with the Office of General Counsel.
+In such situations, employees must obtain approval from the applicable Vice President (in requestor's line of reporting), who will review requests in consultation with the Office of General Counsel.
 Employees who are paid for their service on outside boards or in outside organizations must use their vacation time or take unpaid leave to cover any periods away from work to serve on the board.

 The university may reevaluate previously approved service in outside activities in the event of a change in the relevant circumstances.

 On an annual basis, certain employees will be required to submit the Outside Financial Interest Disclosure Form disclosing requested information regarding service on outside boards as well as other outside activities and outside financial interests.
 More information can be found on the Conflict of Interest Committee website.